BioJulia/biojulia.github.io/docs/src/getting_started/biojuliainstallation.md

     Just like with the previous method, you can copy/paste code with the `(@v1.x) pkg>` prompt included and Julia will work correctly!
 You can even skip having to enter Pkg mode by just entering directly `(@v1.x) pkg> add...`.
-You do not need to manually change the version number indicated in the prompt if you have a different Julia version than that which is listed, it is again handled for you.
+You do not need to manually change the version number indicated in the prompt if you have a different Julia version than that which is listed, it is all handled for you.

 ## [Package development](@id pkg-devel)